HadenHiles/VideoScraper/README.md

 - The backend is required to bypass CORS and stream video files.
 - The frontend proxies `/api` requests to the backend during development.
+- For TikTok and similar sites, you may need a working residential proxy for reliable extraction.
+See server logs for proxy usage.

 ## License